Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_3/exercise_3_description.rst

      Can you modify the vector *self.times* to yield a better distribution of times, such that the indicated average velocity and peak acceleration are lower?
 Can you achieve an even faster time to complete the run without crashing with your implementation?

-    *Extra note:* When flying aggresively, your drone may have some close calls with obstacles.
+  c) (EXTRA BONUS) When flying aggresively, your drone may have some close calls with obstacles.
 This may be as the trajectory intersects the inflation zone about the obstacles.
-Can you think about how you would implement a trajectory replanning step, as introdcued in the lecture, to ensure that this does not happen?
+Can you implement a collision check and decoupled trajectory replanning step, as introdcued in the lecture, to ensure that this does not happen?
+You may use the attribute *self.obstacles* containing obstacle vertices and widths for each obstacle and modify the *run_planner* function to assist you.

 ..
 Part 3 - Collision replanning (BONUS)
 .. --------------------------------------------